singhritesh85/sonarqube/sonarqube-installation.md

     create user sonarqube with encrypted password 'Cloud#436';
 Next, grant all privileges to sonrqube user on sonarqubedb;

-    grant all privileges on database sonarqubedb to sonarqube Exit the psql prompt using the following command
+    grant all privileges on database sonarqubedb to sonarqube;
+Exit the psql prompt using the following command

     \q